 5. Pricing Policy

 Weebly.
 Weebly is affordable.
 There’s a free version that never expires, and four paid plans ranging from $8/mo (Starter Plan) to $38/mo (Performance Plan has been recently lowered in cost).
-You may use a free plan as log as you like, but your website will appear with ad-banner at the bottom.
+You may use a free plan as log as you like, but your website will appear with ad-banner at the bottom and you can’t use eCommerce features and you can’t connect own domain name.
 For those who want to know how much does Weebly cost, we’ve made this comparison chart:

 Pricing Comparison Chart